 SLEEP APNEA TREATMENT OPTIONS

 Finding out that you have sleep apnea can be overwhelming.
-Many people don’t even suspect they have sleep apnea until a partner complains about their snoring, or until they visit a doctor to discuss unexplained fatigue.
+Many people with sleep apnea don’t even suspect they have an issue until a bed partner complains about their snoring, or until they visit a doctor to discuss unexplained fatigue.
 Although sleep apnea may not always be detectable by the person suffering from the disorder, it should be taken seriously.
 The condition can put you at risk of heart disease, stroke, weight gain, and fatigue-related accidents.
 If you’ve recently been diagnosed, you may have questions about your sleep apnea treatment options.

 Finding a plan that works for you, and that you can stick to, is critical.
 Unlike other conditions, sleep therapy is not one-size-fits-all.
 Successful treatment requires individualization.
 In the next section, you’ll find our breakdown of your treatment options.

-CPAP (continuous positive airway pressure) is the most common treatment for sleep apnea.
+Continuous positive airway pressure (CPAP) is the most common treatment for sleep apnea.
 The user wears a mask, through which a stream of air is pumped into the lungs during sleep.
 This positive air pressure prevents the lungs from collapsing and restricting airflow.
 CPAP is effective at treating sleep apnea AND eliminating snoring.

 Many sleep apnea sufferers are switching to oral appliances.
 Not only are these customized devices easy to use, but they are effective!
 An oral appliance resembles a sports mouthguard and is worn during sleep.
 They move the lower jaw slightly forward to keep the airway open.